kayleeallen/PyBer_Analysis/README.md

 ## Results

-After interpreting the data, we can see that people from Urban cities use the app more frequently than suburban and rural cities.
+After interpreting the data, we can see that people from urban cities use the app more frequently than suburban and rural cities.

 ![Fig1](https://user-images.githubusercontent.com/90978520/138359717-1f3b3c14-b762-467a-a860-fdd1d2a8f2a3.png)